You are here

 My name is John Ashburn (ABD) and I am a PhD student and Graduate Teaching Assistant here at UL.
 I’m originally from Northeast Tennessee, and I completed my undergraduate studies in French & Spanish at Belmont University in Nashville.
 I’ve been in Lafayette since 2018 working on my Masters of French.
 I’m primarily interested in spoken & written language as it relates to identity, both individual & communal, particularly within queer, non-normative & non-binary groups of gender & sexual expression.

-Katarina Brankovic is a Ph.D. student and Graduate Teaching Assistant at UL.
+Katarina Brankovic is a Ph.D. candidate and Graduate Teaching Assistant at UL.
 Her research interests include biopolitics, phenomenology, disability, and postcolonial studies.
 In her dissertation, she analyses the role of prosthesis in the (de)construction of the ontology of body in 21st century French literature.

 E-mail: katarina.brankovic1@louisiana.edu